Job Classification Review

 This policy and procedure shall apply to all benefits-eligible staff jobs, regardless of source of funds from which paid, with the exception of senior administrative positions including the President, Vice President positions and other ungraded positions determined by the Executive Committee to be exempt from the pay plan.

-Executive Committee: A standing committee composed of senior administrative officials, chaired by the President and including the Provost and Vice President of Academic Affairs, Vice President for Administration and Finance, Vice President for Enrollment Management and Student Affairs and the Vice President for University Advancement.
+Executive Committee: A standing committee composed of senior administrative officials, chaired by the President and including the Provost and Vice President of Academic Affairs, Vice President for Administration and Finance, Vice President for Enrollment Management, Vice President for University Advancement and External Relations, and Vice President for Student Affairs.
 The committee has the authority to make decisions involving strategy planning, policy and risk as well as institutional responsibility for the allocation of resources.
 It typically reviews and approves departmental budgets and other requests submitted through university departments that may have some fiscal impact.

 Compensation Consultant: An independent outside compensation specialist engaged by the university on an as-needed basis.
 The consultant assists in the preparation and updating of job descriptions, conducts market analysis, evaluates compensation for new positions and reclassifications and other payroll related issues.
-The Consultant’s recommendations and justification are provided to the Director and shared with the Executive Committee.
+The Consultant’s recommendations and justification are provided to the Director and shared with the Executive Committee for approval.

 Demotion: A change in duty assignment from a position in one classification to a position in another classification in a lower pay grade.
 Such a demotion may or may not involve a decrease in compensation.